MiSTer-devel/NES_MiSTer/README.md

 This is an FPGA implementation of the NES/Famicom based on [FPGANES](https://github.com/strigeus/fpganes) by Ludvig Strigeus and ported to MiSTer.

 ## Features
- * Supports saves for most ROM games (FDS saves not currently supported)
+ * Supports saves for most games
  * FDS Support with expansion audio
  * Multiple Palette options
  * Zapper, Powerpad, and Microphone support
  * Supports four players
- * Supports expansion audio from mappers including VRC6 & 7, MMC5 and Sunsoft 5b
+ * Supports expansion audio from mappers including VRC6 & 7, MMC5, Namco 163 and Sunsoft 5b
  * Supports many popular mappers including VRC1-7, MMC0-5, and many more (see below)
  * Supports large games such as Legend of Link and Rockman Minus Infinity